ThanushKrishna/ThanushKrishna/README.md

 ## 🎯 Goals

-- Contribute to open-source projects
+- Participate in open-source initiatives
-- Launch a personal project in the next 6 months
+- Collaborate with others to enrich the significance of impactful projects while gaining knowledge throughout the process.
+- Open to mastering any technology and contributing to worthwhile endeavors.

 ## ✨ Passion Projects